A Washington-based think tank’s recent report warned that Temu is ‘an information-gathering spyware program masquerading as an e-commerce site.’

 The 2015 cyber attacks compromised data belonging to more than 21 million current, former, and prospective federal employees and members of their families.

-The next administration “would do well to continue” President Joe Biden’s executive order issued in February, Rinaldo wrote.
-Biden’s order is aimed at restricting adversarial countries, such as China and Russia, from buying Americans’ data, by creating a new regulatory regime led by the Department of Justice.
+The next administration “would do well to continue” Biden’s executive order issued in February, Rinaldo wrote.
+Biden’s order is aimed at restricting adversarial countries, such as China and Russia, from buying Americans’ data by creating a new regulatory regime led by the Department of Justice.

 On Oct.
 21, the U.S. Department of Justice issued a notice of proposed new rules implementing Biden’s order.

-In September, the Biden administration announced new steps to crack down on the de minimis loophole, which has allowed Temu and another Chinese company Shein, a fast fashion retailer, to ship packages under $800 into the United States with relatively little scrutiny.
+In September, the Biden administration announced new steps to crack down on the de minimis loophole, which has allowed Temu and another Chinese company, Shein, a fast fashion retailer, to ship packages valued at less than $800 into the United States with relatively little scrutiny.

 Another policy recommendation from Rinaldo’s report is that the Federal Trade Commission (FTC) should investigate Temu for false advertising, scams, and privacy violations.